 II.
 Quantitative Analysis (Transparency)

 Here’s some basic information on average CO₂ emissions per mode.
 Please assess the overall footprint of our logistics activities for Wonderworld.

 Share Exhibit 1, 2 & 3 with the interviewee.

 Exhibit 2: Carbon Emission Factors per Transport Mode

 Exhibit 3: DPDHL Carbon Footprint 2017

-- Candidate has to differentiate into 10 Overseas festivals (road+air) and 9 European festivals (only road) using Exhibit 1, 2 and 3
+- The candidate has to differentiate into 10 Overseas festivals (road+air) and 9 European festivals (only road) using Exhibit 1, 2 and 3.

-- Assumptions to be made (marked in yellow below)
+- The following assumptions need to be made (marked in yellow in Exhibit 4):

 - Transported weight per band and festival: 20 t